danielePala/CIMDraw/README.md

 The code uses many ES6 features, so you will need a modern browser to run it (Firefox >= 44, Chrome >= 49).

+### Acknowledgement ###

+This work has been financed by the Research Fund for the Italian Electrical System under the Contract Agreement between [RSE S.p.A.](http://www.rse-web.it/home.page?country=eng) and the Ministry of Economic Development - General Directorate for Nuclear Energy, Renewable Energy and Energy Efficiency in compliance with the Decree of March 8, 2006.

 ### Resources ###

 - [Online demo](https://cimdraw.bitbucket.io/)